ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 > *Whenever we commit code and puch to github, it auto triggers ... and ... .
 From there the diagram shows ...*
 >
 > Answer:

+In our system's architecture, development begins locally where we integrate Hydra for dynamic configuration and Weights & Biases for experiment tracking.
+Code commits to the master branch will trigger GitHub Actions for continuous integration and running tests.
+Docker containers encapsulate our environment, ensuring consistency.
+Training occurs on Vertex AI, leveraging cloud scalability for machine learning tasks.
+Model and data versioning are handled by DVC, ensuring reproducibility while our data is stored on GCP.
+The architecture culminates in deployment via FastAPI, providing a responsive website hosted through cloud.

 ![Overall_architecture](figures/overview_pipeline.png)